nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

     sudo zypper ar http://download.opensuse.org/repositories/home:/SannisDev/openSUSE_11.4/ SannisDevBuildService
     sudo zypper in nodejs nodejs-devel

+## Fedora
+Sadly, Fedora does not yet provide a package for Node.js, but it is under review https://bugzilla.redhat.com/show_bug.cgi?id=732552

 ## Arch Linux
 Node.js is available in the Community Repository.